-In order to earn a minor in criminal justice, students must complete 35 credits in criminal justice, including the following:
+In order to earn a minor in criminal justice, students must complete 30 credits in criminal justice, including the following:

 CRJS 110 Introduction to Criminal Justice

-CRJS 209 Criminological Theory5
+Criminological Theory

-CRJS 300 Society and Justice
+Society and Justice

-CRJS Elect ves
+CRJS Electives

-approved cou of 5 credits in electives may be taken in courses chosen from the list of urses that follow the course descriptions below.)

-See policy fo r minors on p.
-43.
+(A maximum of 5 credits in electives may be taken in courses chosen from the list of approved courses that follow the course descriptions below.)
+See policy for minors on p.
+42.